 After that, it was revised in 2011 and enforced from January 2013 under the common name of RoHS (II) Directive.

 - unify the laws and regulations of the member states of the EU regarding the restriction of use of hazardous substances contained in electrical and electric equipment; and

 - safeguard human health, and enable recycling and disposal of WEEE (Waste electrical and electronic equipment) without polluting the environment.

 and the 10 substances subject to regulation are lead (Pb), hexavalent chromium (Cr6+), mercury (Hg), cadmium (Cd), polybrominated biphenyls (PBB), polybrominated diphenyl ether (PBDE), DEHP (di-2-ethylhexyl phthalate), BBP (butyl benzyl phthalate), DBP (phthalate) di-n-butyl acid) and DIBP (diisobutyl phthalate)

 - Small household appliances

 - Electrical and electronic tools (with the exception of large-scale stationary industrial tools)

 - Automatic dispensers

-Electronic equipment falling under the 8 categories above, which have been newly distributed in the EU since July 1, 2006, are subject to RoHS.
+The scope covers the above 11 items.
 We have been putting our effort into developing products to meet the RoHS compliance requirements.